warped-pinball/trench-coat/README.md

         ```
 4. Follow the on-screen prompts to flash the firmware to your device.

+## Package Information

+This codebase is also available as a [Python package](https://pypi.org/project/wptc/).
+You can install it using pip: `pip install wptc`.
+This is mainly useful for building the [Vector Codebase](https://github.com/warped-pinball/vector)

 ## Developing locally
 To develop locally, you need to set up a Python virtual environment and install the required dependencies.
 Follow these steps: